sakhmatd/swege/README.md

 library for generating a website from a set of Markdown files.

 # FEATURES
-* Under 400 lines of C (without counting external libraries).
+* Under 500 lines of C!
-* Incremental updates.
+* Incremental updates!
 * Pretty fast!
 * Almost no dependencies except for discount.
 * Portable-ish, tested on GNU/Linux, FreeBSD and Mac OS X (10.13 or higher).